Hibbing Community College

 New Student Assessment - (Placement Testing)

-What is the placement test?
+What is the Accuplacer Placement test?

 The Accuplacer placement test is an assessment in Reading Comprehension and Mathematics that Hibbing Community College uses to determine how your skill levels meet course prerequisites to ensure your success in college.

-Accuplacer Introduction and Sample Questions
+Accuplacer Introduction and Sample Questions:

 Who must take the test?